nameko/nameko-grpc/README.md

 ## Context and Metadata

-Insofar as it as implemented, the `GrpcContext` object available as the second argument to servic methods as the same API as the standard Python implementation:
+Insofar as it as implemented, the `context` argument to service methods has the same API as the standard Python implementation:

 * `context.invocation_metadata()` returns any metadata provided by the calling client.
-* `context.send_initial_metadata()` can be used to send metadata in the response headers.
+* `context.send_initial_metadata()` can be used to add metadata to the response headers.
-* `context.set_trailing_metadata()` can be used  to sent metadata in the response trailers.
+* `context.set_trailing_metadata()` can be used to add metadata to the response trailers.

 The standalone Client and DependencyProvider both allow metadata to be provided using the `metadata` keyword argument.
-They accept a list of `(name, value)` tuples, just as the standard Python client.
-Binary values must be base64 encoded and used a header name postfixed with "-bin", again just as the standard Python client.
+They accept a list of `(name, value)` tuples, just as the standard Python client does.
+Binary values must be base64 encoded and use a header name postfixed with "-bin", as in the standard Python client.

+GRPC request metadata is added to the "context data" of the Nameko worker context, so is availble to other Nameko extensions.

+The DependencyProvider client adds Nameko worker context data as metadata to all GRPC requests.
+This allows the Nameko call id stack to be populated and propagate, along with any other context data.

 ## Compression

 Compression is supported in both the server and the client.
 The `deflate` and `gzip` algorithms are available by default and will be included in the `grpc-accept-encoding` headers on requests from the client and responses from the server.

-The server honours any acceptable compression that it is able to, preferring to encode the response with the same algorithm as the request.
+The server honours any acceptable compression algorithm that it is able to, preferring to encode the response with the same algorithm as the request.

-A default compression algorithm is specified when creating the client, and can be overriden per-call using the `compression` keyword argument:
+A default compression algorithm is specified when creating the client, and/or can specified per-call using the `compression` keyword argument:

 ``` python
 client = Client(default_compression="deflate", ...)